Knockaround Guys

-Knockaround Guys is a 2001 American action crime thriller film starring Barry Pepper, Vin Diesel, Seth Green, John Malkovich and Dennis Hopper.
+Knockaround Guys is a 2001 action crime thriller film starring Barry Pepper, Vin Diesel, Seth Green, John Malkovich and Dennis Hopper.
 It was filmed in locations in the U.S. and Canada including the small town of Delia, Alberta.

 Plot

-A young Matty Demaret (Barry Pepper) is forced to decide whether to kill or spare the man responsible for his father's arrest by his father's associate Teddy (John Malkovich).
+A young Matty Demaret is forced to decide whether to kill or spare the man responsible for his father's arrest by his father's associate Teddy.
 Unable to pull the trigger, Teddy tells Matty he is unfit for mob work.

-Years later, Matty is unable to find a job because employers fear his mob boss father, Benny Chains (Dennis Hopper).
+Years later, Matty is unable to find a job because employers fear his mob boss father, Benny Chains.
 He is unhappy doing menial jobs for his father, who apparently does not trust him with more serious criminal business.
 With Teddy's help, he convinces his father to let him go to Spokane to retrieve a package, which he sees as his chance to prove he's ready to be a real partner.

-Matty commissions his friend Johnny Marbles (Seth Green) to discreetly fly to Spokane, retrieve the package and return immediately, stopping only for gas.
+Matty commissions his friend Johnny Marbles to discreetly fly to Spokane, retrieve the package and return immediately, stopping only for gas.
 When he lands in Wibaux, Montana, he is startled to find police coincidentally checking the office.
 Fearing he'll be questioned about the bag, he drops it among baggage to be loaded on a departing flight.
 While inside paying for fuel, baggage handlers notice his bag is not properly tagged.
 Johnny returns to find the bag gone and calls Matty with the bad news.
-Matty brings his friends Chris (also the jilted son of a mobster) and Taylor (Vin Diesel) to help find the bag.
+Matty brings his friends Chris (also the jilted son of a mobster) and Taylor to help find the bag.